-We’re not talking about stalking your son, checking up on him every instant or calling him to task for every detail.
-However, real world preparation must involve holding to account, following through, and the understanding that every choice he makes is potentially open for review.
+We’re not talking about stalking your son, checking up on him every instant, or calling him to task for every detail.
+However, real-world preparation must involve holding to account, following through, and the understanding that every choice he makes is potentially open for review.

 Your son needs your example.
-If you’ve been a poor example, then he needs to hear you admit that and then he needs to see you find your way.
-He needs to have a dad around who he can look up to, model, admire, and emulate.
+If you’ve been a bad example, then he needs to hear you admit that and he needs to see you find your way.
+He needs to have a dad around who he can look up to, admire, and emulate.
 Your son needs his dad to be his hero.

 Huddle Up Question